Ghabki/Sluzba_exe/README.md

 - Personal data is not secure!!!
 - If you have open 2 or more same aplications the aplication will not work properly
 - The app is not properly tested
-- In the future I will translate to english
-- Date_picker code is not mine
+- Date_picker code is not mine ([Link to site](http://code.activestate.com/recipes/580725-tkinter-datepicker-like-the-jquery-ui-datepicker/))